simplefoc/Arduino-FOC/README.md

 Since HMBGC doesn't have acces to the arduinos external interrupt pins `2` and `3` and additionally we only have acces to the analog pins, we need to read the encoder using the software interrupt.
 To show the functionallity we provide one example of the HMBGC code (`HMBGC_example.ino`) using the [PciManager library](https://github.com/prampec/arduino-pcimanager).

 - Encoder channels `A` and `B` are connected to the pins `A0` and `A1`.
-- Optionally if your encoder has `index` signal you can connect it to any available pin, figure shows pin `A3`.
+- Optionally if your encoder has `index` signal you can connect it to any available pin, figure shows pin `A2`.
-		- The librtary doesnt support the Index pin for now (version v1.1.0)
+		- The library doesnt support the Index pin for now (version v1.1.0)
 #### Motor
 - Motor phases `a`,`b` and `c` are connected directly to the driver outputs